University of Minnesota fraternities and sororities: Loss of original or long-term Greek properties

-Late 1950s construction of highway 35W resulted in condemnation of multiple fraternity homes bordering what was 9th Avenue SE, many of which were sororities or professional fraternities.
+The late 1950s construction of Highway 35W resulted in the condemnation of multiple fraternity homes bordering what was 9th Avenue SE, many of which were sororities or professional fraternities.
 In Stadium Village, several stately houses along Washington Avenue SE were lost to commercial development.
-More recently, restrictive zoning has both helped and harmed chapters, where economics of scale no longer allow viability without remodeling, expansion or additional parking.
-Some chapters celebrate their buildings' local (or national) historic zone status, which has slowed the pace of demolition, while others see this as a cost burden.
-Nevertheless, some chapter buildings have been lost to multi-unit development, or have been sold to non-Greek buyers.
+More recently, restrictive zoning has both helped and harmed chapters, where economics of scale no longer allow viability without remodeling, expansion, or additional parking.
+Some chapters celebrate their buildings' local (or national) historic zone status, which has slowed the pace of demolition, is seen by others as a cost burden.
+Nevertheless, some chapter buildings have been lost to multi-unit development or have been sold to non-Greek buyers.
 A few examples of still-existing former Greek properties should be noted.
 Market forces may allow some of these to become available to Greek ownership again: